Cheikhoul/Cheikhoul/README.md

-- 👋 Hi, I’m @Cheikhoul
+- 👋 Hi, I’m @MetanteiCKS
 - 👀 I’m interested in AI and data sciences
 - 📫 How to reach me? mailto : cheikhoulkhadimseck@gmail.com